Too Funky: Commercial performance

 "Too Funky" reached number four on the UK Singles Chart in 1992.
-As of October 2017, the single sold 168,000 copies in UK.
+As of October 2017, the single had sold 168,000 copies in the UK.
 In the US, it reached number 10 on both the Billboard Hot 100 and the US Cash Box Top 100.
 It sold more than 500,000 copies, being certified gold by the Recording Industry Association of America (RIAA).
 In Australia, "Too Funky" became the biggest gainer song ever in the top 50 of the Australian ARIA Singles Chart when it jumped from number 50 to number eight (42 places), before reaching its peak position at number three.
 "Too Funky" held this record until 2009, when "3" by Britney Spears rose from number 50 to number seven (43 places).
 In Canada, "Too Funky" peaked at number six on the RPM 100 Hit Tracks chart.

 Music video

 Fashion designer Thierry Mugler and Michael directed the music video for "Too Funky".
-Mugler designed and created the costumes for the models in the song's accompanying music video, which shows Michael in one- to three-second appearances as a director filming a number of supermodels on the catwalk at a fictitious runway show, a concept similar to the one he used in the video for his 1990 single "Freedom!
+Mugler designed and created the costumes – including his motorcycle corset – for the models in the song's accompanying music video, which shows Michael in one- to three-second appearances as a director filming a number of supermodels on the catwalk at a fictitious runway show, a concept similar to the one he used in the video for his 1990 single "Freedom!
 '90".
-The models who appeared in the video are Eva Herzigova, Linda Evangelista, Nadja Auermann, Emma Sjöberg, Estelle Hallyday, Shana Zadrick, Tyra Banks, Beverly Peele and Connie Fleming (a.k.a.
-Connie Girl).
-Actresses Julie Newmar and Rossy de Palma, and the performance artists Joey Arias and Lypsinka are also shown.
+The models who appeared in the video are Eva Herzigova, Linda Evangelista, Nadja Auermann, Emma Sjöberg, Estelle Hallyday, Shana Zadrick, Tyra Banks, Beverly Peele and Connie Fleming, also known as Connie Girl.
+Actresses Julie Newmar and Rossy de Palma, and the performance artists/drag queens Joey Arias and Lypsinka are also shown.
 A "making of" video was also created.

 The video's concept was written by Jeff Beasley after attending a benefit fashion show held by Mugler several months before in Los Angeles.
 Beasley worked at Propaganda Films, the production company where David Fincher directed "Freedom!
 '90"—the supermodel video on which "Too Funky" is based.
 Originally the same models from Fincher's video were going to be used, namely Evangelista, Naomi Campbell, Christy Turlington, Cindy Crawford, and Tatjana Patitz.
 Mugler decided, however, that he wanted new models and only kept Evangelista for the project.
 The video was produced by Beasley and filmed by Mike Southon.
 A rare "alternate edit" of the video includes several male models, including eventual Grey's Anatomy star Justin Chambers and Oscar-nominated actor Djimon Hounsou, who was discovered by Mugler in Paris, and sometimes can be found online.